hliscorp/php-logging-api/README.md

 Logger returned is a [Lucinda\Logging\Logger](https://github.com/aherne/php-logging-api/blob/v3.0.0/src/Logger.php) that hides complexity of logger(s) underneath through a common interface centered on logging operations.

-**NOTE**: because XML parsing is somewhat costly, it is recommended to save $logger object and reuse it throughout application lifecycle.
+**NOTE**: because XML parsing is somewhat costly, it is recommended to save $object somewhere and reuse it throughout application lifecycle.

 ## Logging